 The deli acts as extension of my studio, as well a tool to reduce the gap between artists and non-artists alike through experimental means.
-Behind the counter, I utilize various means to investigate the tension between consumer and viewer, performer an employee, artist and gallery.
+Behind the counter, I utilize various means to suspend the tension between consumer and viewer, performer an employee, studio and gallery.

 A helpful Smile in Every Aisle is the daily mantra of the delicatessen I call home.
 Corporate displays our smile scores weekly.
 Anything less than 100% is unacceptable.
 Unfortunately, I received a record low secret shopper score, primarily for not smiling.